Trumpet #5: The Turks Torment the Byzantines

 Revelation 9:1-12 "1 And the fifth angel sounded, and I saw a star fall from heaven unto the earth: and to him was given the key of the bottomless pit.
 2 And he opened the bottomless pit; and there arose a smoke out of the pit, as the smoke of a great furnace; and the sun and the air were darkened by reason of the smoke of the pit.
 3 And there came out of the smoke locusts upon the earth: and unto them was given power, as the scorpions of the earth have power.
 4 And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only those men which have not the seal of God in their foreheads.
 5 And to them it was given that they should not kill them, but that they should be tormented five months: and their torment was as the torment of a scorpion, when he striketh a man.
 6 And in those days shall men seek death, and shall not find it; and shall desire to die, and death shall flee from them.
 7 And the shapes of the locusts were like unto horses prepared unto battle; and on their heads were as it were crowns like gold, and their faces were as the faces of men.
 8 And they had hair as the hair of women, and their teeth were as the teeth of lions.
 9 And they had breastplates, as it were breastplates of iron; and the sound of their wings was as the sound of chariots of many horses running to battle.
 10 And they had tails like unto scorpions, and there were stings in their tails: and their power was to hurt men five months.
 11 And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon.
 12 One woe is past; and, behold, there come two woes more hereafter."

 Smoke = False beliefs.
 This prophecy depicts a place that contains a great furnace that issues smoke, which darkens, or obscures, the sun.
-False beliefs obscure the truth about Christ.
+Smoke, in this context, specifically obscures the sun.
+So the smoke here, represents something that is obscuring Jesus' character.
+That which obscures Christ's character and righteousness are false beliefs.
+Erroneous doctrines cloud up or hide the truth about Christ.
+So, the furnace represents that which produces the false beliefs.
 During this time period, a new set of ideas or belief system (furnace) was created that spread beliefs (smoke) that obscured the knowledge of Christ's character (sun).

 Locusts = Army.
 Locusts are known to do their devouring work quickly and arrive in large quantities (Nahum 3:15).
 During the plagues in Egypt, the locusts are described as "very grievous", covering the face of the whole earth and eating everything (Ex.
 10:12-15).
 In the Old Testament, similar imagery to this Trumpet prophecy is used by Joel, who uses locusts to symbolize a great army.
 He writes that the army's appearance is like horses and horsemen and they sound like chariots, just like in this Trumpet description.
 "The appearance of them is as the appearance of horses; and as horsemen, so shall they run.
 Like the noise of chariots on the tops of mountains shall they leap, like the noise of a flame of fire that devoureth the stubble, as a strong people set in battle array. ...
 And I will restore to you the years that the locust hath eaten, the cankerworm, and the caterpiller, and the palmerworm, my great army which I sent among you" (Joel 2:4-5, 25).
 The army (locusts) that rises during this Trumpet time period, is ready for battle and moves fast to cover vast territory.

 Bottomless Pit = A place of the earth that is lifeless, sparsely populated and/or undeveloped.
 (See more information on the Bottomless Pit.)
 Thus, we would look in history for an army (locusts) to rise around 1299 AD, from a relatively isolated, undeveloped or sparsely populated area (bottomless pit).
-The army would arise based on a belief system (smoke) that obscurred the truth about Christ (sun).
+The army would arise based on a belief system (furnace) that obscurred (smoke) the truth about Christ's character (sun).
 This symbolism, time frame and characteristics are fulfilled in the rise of the Ottomans, who first established the Ottoman State in 1299.

 Fallen Star = Fallen messenger, Islam.
 As we saw in the 3rd Trumpet, stars represent the messengers (angels) of the churches (Rev. 1:20).
 Just like the star (Roman church) in the 3rd Trumpet, the star in this Trumpet has fallen.
 This symbolizes a church that has fallen away from God's truth and thus the message they preach becomes corrupt.
 The Ottomans became known as the protectors of the Islamic faith.
 Their embrace and promotion of the teachings (smoke) of Islam (star) greatly obscurred the message of Jesus' righteousness (sun).